-Fall and Spring Cohort Events: Each fall and spring semester, students can expect at least one event structured to share experiences and strategies to support students.
-This could be a small group or panel discussion at least once a semester which may consist of undergraduate or medical school students, faculty, staff or health professionals.
+Fall and Spring Cohort Events

+Each fall and spring semester, students can expect at least one event structured to share experiences and strategies to best support their journey in the BA/MD Program.
+Events will include small group or panel discussions at least once a semester which will spotlight undergraduate or medical school students, faculty, or health professionals who are willing to share their experiences.